Skip to content

 SSH: The Secure Shell v2 protocol.
 This is the modern replacement for both

 telnet and rlogin, and is widely supported.
-This is encrypted and
+This is encrypted and Raw::

-performs user and server authentication as part of the protocol instead
+sufficient. performs user and server authentication as part of the protocol instead

 of inline.
 SyncTERM supports authenticating with both a password and

-Modem: SyncTERM can directly control a modem for making outgoing calls.
+Modem: SyncTERM can directly control a modem for making outgoing calls. a public key.

 Serial: Direct communication with a serial port.
+SSH (no auth)::

-3-wire: Serial, but with only transmit and receive.
+at least it's encrypted.
+Serial, but with only transmit and receive.
 In this mode, there

 is no way to detect if the remote has hung up and there is no flow